Compatibility After Effects Please check exact version compatibility under the "COMPATIBILITY" tab below

 Create Point: Control/Apple + Click

-Create an array of points: Control/Apple Click and drag into a box shape.
+Create a lasso region of points: Control/Apple Click and drag around an area.

 Delete single point: Option/alt+Click

-Delete within a box: Option/alt+Click and drag rectangle
+Delete within a lasso region: Option/alt+Click and drag around the points.

 Select multiple points: Click and drag around them